top of page

 Drunk Driving

 I usually like the Crime Doesn't Pay series and while this one wasn't the best, it was still pretty good.
 I was impressed by the main characters acting.
 There were some pretty poignant scenes, like the bodies covered by the blankets.
-I wish though they they had made the accident a lapse of judgement, rather than him being an obnoxious driver.
+I wish though that they had made the accident a lapse of judgement, rather than him being an obnoxious driver.
 I feel the nomination was warranted.

 5.95/10